Heavy Drinking and Alcoholism Among the Elderly

 Download our Brochure

-Unrecognised Elderly Alcohol Abuse
+Unrecognised Elderly Alcohol Misuse

 According to the Royal College of Physicians: “Perhaps up to 60% [of older people] who are admitted to hospital because of confusion, repeated falls at home, recurrent chest infections and heart failure, may have unrecognised alcohol problems.
 Some… are long-standing drinkers who have become old, others started drinking in old age… elderly widowers are the most vulnerable group.”